 History and Globalisation Studies

-These skills are vital in fields as diverse as business, diplomacy, and the voluntary sector, where individuals must always be conscious of the historical, cultural and political impact of their actions.
+The course places particular emphasis on developing your writing and research skills -skills which can be applied across both the academic and practical elements of the course, and which are vital in the workplace.
+In the public, private and not-for-profit sectors and in fields as diverse as business, diplomacy, development and education, individuals must always be conscious of the historical, cultural and political impact of their actions.

 Applications and Selections

 Requirements and Assessment

 A Level Grades (2018)

 Students will take a major in History and follow thematic minor programmes in Globalisation Studies and one other relevant theme across Economic Policy, Italian or French.
 Modules are as follows (subject to change).